CSE583-Group7/transit_vis/README.md

 Created in the top-level folder during tool operation:
 * **output_map.html:** The final result from the most recent run which can be viewed in any web browser.
+* **output_map_widgets.html:** The final result from the most recent run of the jupyter notebook which can be viewed in any web browser.

 ### Project Data Sources
 Transit Location/ID Data: